grafana/loki/docs/sources/configuration/_index.md

 [for_outage_tolerance: <duration> | default = 1h]

 # Minimum duration between alert and restored "for" state.
 This is maintained
-# only for alerts with configured "for" time greater than grace period.
+# only for alerts with configured "for" time greater than the grace period.
 # CLI flag: -ruler.for-grace-period
 [for_grace_period: <duration> | default = 10m]